csl-lab/adaptiveExtrapolationInFrequency/README.md

 # Adaptive multipliers for extrapolation in frequency

 Numerical implementation of a method to find an optimal multiplier to perform extrapolation in the frequency domain.
-The method assumes that the Fourier transforms of functions in a finite collection $\mathcal{U}$ are known on a domain $\Omega_0$.
+The method assumes that the Fourier transforms of functions in a finite collection $\mathcal{{U}}$ are known on a domain $\Omega_0$.
 Given an extrapolation factor $\alpha > 1$ the method finds an optimal multiplier, in a suitable sense, that extrapolates the Fourier transform to $\alpha\Omega_0$.

 The optimal multipliers have a canonical structure solely determined by a positive semidefinite Hermitian matrix $\Sigma$.
 We call these $\Sigma$-multipliers.
 An inexact Krasnoselskii-Mann fixed point iteration is used to find the matrix $\Sigma^{\star}$ associated to the optimal multiplier.